sesha-codeprism/Attendance-FaceRec/README.md

 Credits:
-Adrian Rosebrock for OpenCV tutorials
+1) To Adrian Rosebrock for OpenCV tutorials
-Adam Geitgey for Machine Learning Tutorials
+2) Adam Geitgey for Machine Learning Tutorials
-David Sandberg for MTCNN and inception_resnet skeletons David Vu for Python-Json Interactions
+3) David Sandberg for MTCNN and inception_resnet skeletons
+4) David Vu for Python-Json Interactions